 •Demonstrate support of ASEP initiatives by serving on various ASEP committees and/or boards.

 How Do I Apply for ASEP Fellow Status?

-• Request two recommendation letters from FASEP members that addresses requirements for FASEP, particularly professional achievements and experience in exercise physiology and service to ASEP.
-Letters should be sent to Dr. Tommy Boone at the ASEP National Office, 5127 McQuade Road, Duluth, MN 55804.
-If you should need additional information, please use the following email:(firstname.lastname@example.org)
+•Request two recommendation letters from FASEP members that address requirements for FASEP, particularly professional achievements and experience in exercise physiology and service to ASEP.
+Letters should be sent to Dr. Tommy Boone at the ASEP Fellow, 104 Taylors Cove, Beaumont, TX 77705.
+If you should need additional information (or have questions, use the following email:(firstname.lastname@example.org)